joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 = 1.2.2 =
 * Fixed bug that created invalid path to the admin JavaScript include on Windows
-* Thanks to Spokesrider on Wordpress.org for finding this!
-* Added Page Menu as option for Nav Menu (to automatically generate menu from pages)
+* Added Page Menu as option for Navigation Menu (to automatically generate menu from pages)
 * Added ID field option to override default 'intelliwidget' id

 = 1.2.1 =